 It happens all the time.
 I answer the telephone to find a distraught ‘Baby Boomer’ on the other end.
 I listen quietly while they ask the standard questions and then I give them what they really need – comfort, empathy, emotional support and reassurance that they are not alone.

 So what is the answer?
 Is there one?
-Well, for many, the key is preparation or planning ahead – planning, not just for their future and their children’s future, but also for their parents’ future.
-This will save a whole lot of stress when the time comes.
+Well for many, the key is preparation or planning ahead – planning, not just for their future and their children’s future, but also for their parents’ future.
+This saves a whole lot of stress when the time comes.
 Many parents did not plan on living until they were in their 90’s, so they did not set aside the finances to pay for a care home or other facility.
 Care homes can cost 4 to 6 thousand dollars a month.
 Home care can run almost as high.

 Here are a few things you can do now to ease the burden of what you may face later:

 - Consult a Certified Professional Consultant on Aging (CPCA) or a financial planner.
 If you are the executor of your parents’ will, talk to their lawyer or to them and make sure it is up-to-date and you understand what their wishes are and who is to execute them.
 If they don’t have a current will, it is imperative that one be drawn up while they still have all their faculties.
 Strokes can come on suddenly and, if they are not able to communicate their wishes, it can be hard on the family.
 Be sure they have assigned someone who has power of attorney or have what is called a Representation Agreement in place.

 - Look into care facilities within the area and the cost of care-aides, should they need them.
 The average cost of extended care is 4 to 6 thousand dollars.
 The average cost of a care-aide to provide housecleaning or personal care is approx. $30.00 per hour.
 Find out if they have enough finances in the bank to cover the cost, should they need these services.